Andrew Mitchell QC is an English Barrister known worldwide for his expansive knowledge of proceeds of crime regimes and litigation.

-For at least 25 years, much of Andrew’s practice has involved both civil and criminal matters relating to the proceeds of crime.
-During this period, he has advised and represented both government authorities seeking restraint and forfeiture of criminal proceeds, as well as private litigants opposing such measures within the United Kingdom and other nations who are members of the Commonwealth of Nations.
-He has appeared in 10 leading cases UK Supreme Court (including the House of Lords its predecessor) involving the proceeds of crime.
+For over 30 years, much of Andrew’s practice has involved civil and criminal matters relating to the proceeds of crime.
+During this time, he has advised and/or represented government authorities seeking restraint and forfeiture of criminal proceeds (whether through criminal or civil process) as well as private litigants opposing such process within the United Kingdom and other nations who are members of the Commonwealth of Nations.

 Andrew has also advised and represented the Government of the United Kingdom with respect to the execution of external requests for mutual legal assistance concerning the restraint and forfeiture of the proceeds of crime, including a request for assistance in forfeiture matters concerning an Antiguan financial institution (Stanford International Bank) and multi-jurisdictional issues of mutual legal assistance, insolvency and forfeiture law.

-He has recently assisted the US Government with expert evidence in a forfeiture matter.
+He assisted the US Government with expert evidence in a forfeiture matter.
 As well as representing the Government of the United States of America he has also represented the Governments of South Africa and India in the Court of Appeal in England and Wales, and the House of Lords, in relation to matters touching and concerning proceeds of crime.

-In addition to being Head of Chambers in London, he is a member of Chambers in Port of Spain, Trinidad and Tobago and is currently engaged as Leading Counsel on behalf of the Crown in a case of public corruption in the Turks and Caicos Islands and is a consultant to the Government of Bahamas.
+He remains engaged as Leading Counsel on behalf of the Crown in a case of public corruption in the Turks and Caicos Islands.

 Recommendations